keorangi/adroitsf_blog/content/post/service-cloud-voice-with-genesys-on-salesforce.md

 categories:  ["Service Cloud" ]
 ---

+** Please note this document is work in progress; am updating as and when i get time **
+** Once the document is filled in, will clean up to make sure the thought are coherent.
+At the moment, there are reminders for me as headings and key points.
+**

 #### tl;dr
 These are the notes from a recent implementation of Service Cloud Voice.
 Integrating Genesys telephony to an org implementing Industries Finance Cloud.